-Alexander will experience 16 sunrises and sunsets every day on the International Space Station as it circles Earth.
+Astronauts experience 16 sunrises and sunsets every day on the International Space Station as it circles Earth.
 The Station offers a unique place to study circadian rhythms.
 No other place near Earth offers 90-minute days that put a serious strain on people’s body clocks.

 How his biological clock reacts is of interest to the next generation of astronauts as well as people on Earth who work irregular hours such as doctors and emergency workers.
 The data will be shared and compared with studies in isolation such as ESA’s Mars500 and in places that experience the opposite to short days, such as the four months without sunlight at the Concordia research base in Antarctica.

 The Circadian rhythms experiment measures an astronaut’s temperature and melatonin, a hormone linked to sleep.
 Alexander’s readings are measured continuously using Thermolab, a new and patented sensor that monitors temperature without impractical thermometers.

 The findings will help in finding out how to rest effectively and be alert when most needed, a skill that many would benefit from, especially astronauts who need to be ready for spacecraft dockings at irregular intervals.

 Scientists want to know how to feed people on missions to Mars.
 Planning an 18-month mission to the Red Planet requires accommodating all hardware and supplies down to the kilogram.
 This experiment sets out to ask: how much food does an astronaut need for 18 months in space?